 Technology and Dating Abuse

-50% of people age 14-24 have experienced technologically abusive behavior.
+40% of teens and young adults aged 14-24 have experienced technologically abusive dating behavior.

 A 2013 study found that the most frequent form of harassment or abuse was tampering with a partner’s social networking account without permission.
 Nearly 1 in 10 teens in relationships report having this happen to them in the past year.

 In the same survey, 7.4% of teens reported that their partner sent them texts/emails/etc. to engage in unwanted sexual acts.
 6.8% reported being pressured to send a sexual or naked photo of themselves.

 21% of teens who have dated reported that a current or past partner has read their text messages without their consent.

 Young people, ages 15-29, are more likely to be victims of nonconsensual nude image sharing (revenge porn) than other age groups, with young women especially at risk.